 Mark Zuckerberg really enjoyed reading “The Idea Factory, written by Fast Company editor Jon Gertner in 2012.
 Mark says that he chose the book because he’s “very interested in what causes innovation — what kinds of people, questions, and environments.”

 The book tells the history of Bell Labs from the 1920s through the 1980s, in which the invention of the transistor revolutionized the world of technology.
 Those decades brought as well the innovation-fostering management style that still rules over Silicon Valley.
-Bell Labs’ research has won the most Nobel Prizes of any laboratory in history, with seven in physics and another in chemistry.
+Bell Labs’ research, with seven in physics and another in chemistry.

 5. Ariana Huffington, and Search Inside Yourself: The Unexpected Path to Achieving Success, Happiness (and World Peace) by Chade-Meng Tan